 Today, the wreck site is listed on the National Register of Historic Places.
 It is protected by the government, and all salvage efforts have halted, at least for now.

-The ship and any treasure remain at the bottom of the Pacific Ocean just off the Southern Oregon and Northern California coast.
+The ship and any treasure remain at the bottom of the Pacific Ocean just off the coast of Southern Oregon and Northern California.

 BEHIND THE SCENES

-Recently, OPB cinematographer Dan Evans and I traveled to Crescent City, California to visit the Del Norte County Historical Society and to see the infamous rock that took down the S.S.
+Last summer, OPB cinematographer Dan Evans and I traveled to Crescent City, California, to visit the Del Norte County Historical Society and see the infamous rock that sank the S.S.
 Brother Jonathan.

 OPB cinematographer Dan Evans on the Onyx, with Captain Harry Adams, outside of Crescent City, California.